A thin, crackly batter for maximum crunch. A spicy, sweet sauce that will leave you licking your fingers. The BEST Korean Fried Chicken recipe!!

 Instructions:

-- Place chicken wings in a large bowl.
+- Marinate chicken.
+Place chicken wings in a large bowl.
 Add garlic, curry powder, and salt.
 Mix throughly.
 Cover and refrigerate, preferably overnight.
 If cooking right away, do not refrigerate but keep at room temperature.

 Prepare for deep frying: